 Although we can’t visit the real kitchens used in Outlander, the ones in Done Castle are as close as you’ll get.
-So, listen to Jamie’s story all about it and imagine Mrs Fitz ordering her girls about.
+So, listen to Jamie’s story all about it and imagine Mrs. Fitz ordering her girls about.

 6. Castle Leoch Walls

-In the second episode of Outlander, Claire reflects about her time travel and the fact that although the time period is two centuries apart from her own, people aren’t all that different after all.
+In the second episode of Outlander, Claire reflects on her time travel and the fact that although the time period is two centuries apart from her own, people aren’t all that different after all.
 She spots Hamish playing with Dougal in the courtyard and admires the views.